Patrick Ahrens

-Patrick Ahrens is an American politician who is a member of the California State Assembly for the 26th district since 2024.
-A Democrat, he served on the Foothill–De Anza Community College District Board of Trustees and as a district director for Evan Low.
+Patrick James Ahrens (born September 12, 1989) is an American politician who is a member of the California State Assembly for the 26th district since 2024.
+A Democrat, he served on the Foothill–De Anza Community College District Board of Trustees and as a district director for his predecessor, Evan Low.

 Early life and education

-Ahrens grew up in household that struggled with substance abuse and he experienced homelessness while attending college.
+Ahrens grew up in household that struggled with substance addiction and he experienced homelessness while attending college.
 Ahrens was the first person in his family to attend college, graduating with an associate degree from De Anza College, a bachelor’s degree in political science from the University of California Los Angeles, and a Master of Public Administration from San Jose State University.
+He was a graduate of the federal Head Start program.

 Career

 Ahrens worked for U.S. Representative Janice Hahn in Washington, D.C., where he met Evan Low.
 He would go on to serve as a district director for Low.
+In 2014, he served as field director then campaign manager of Paul Fong's unsuccessful bid for the San Jose City Council.

 He was first elected to the Foothill-De Anza Community College District Board of Trustees in 2018 and selected as president of the board on December 13, 2021.